 Window Decals: More Than Just a Sticker on the Glass

-A window decal is one of the cheapest things you can put on a piece of glass, and one of the most useful.
+A window decal is one of the cheapest things you can put on glass and one of the most useful.
 We tend to file them under decoration.
 A logo here, a funny line there.
 But a good one earns its spot.
-It tells people who you are, what you do, or who you root for, and it pulls that off without you saying a word.
+It tells people who you are, what you do, or who you root for, and it does so without you saying a word.
 Window decals carry a lot of weight for how little they cost.

 Think about where they turn up.
 The hours on a coffee shop door.
 A plumber’s number on the side of a van.
 A band sticker on a kid’s laptop.
 The big driver number across the back of somebody’s truck.
 Same little square of vinyl, completely different jobs.
 So instead of treating them as an afterthought, it helps to look at what they’re genuinely good at.